-I use symbolism, the language of our collective unconscious, for anchoring in society’s shared history and the human condition we all experience.
+I use symbolism, such as the chakras, for anchoring in society’s shared history and the human condition we all experience.
 Careful, tender rendering of those symbols speaks to each individual.
 I often see animal symbols emerging in my paintings, and a favorite has always been the monkey.
 Honest in a way that we humans rarely are, their rawness is allowed expression.
 We quickly identify with the emotions of our primate relatives, and accept them as a wilder, freer self.
 Similarly, the fish is psychologically relatable across cultures, most importantly for its environment.
 Swimming or being suspended in water represents our ability to navigate our own reality as we create it.
 Our minds are constantly changing and yet inescapable; whether we see that as imprisonment or supportive depends on subconscious residue.